 8. Produce Quality Content

 Producing quality content should go without saying, but it is certainly worth noting.
-In an effort to produce a lot of content, many businesses sacrifice the quality for the quantity.
+In an effort to produce a lot of content, many businesses sacrifice quality for quantity.

-Avoid that and create a nice balance of your own quality content and that of others.
+Avoid that and create a nice balance between your own quality content and that of others.

 9. Go Get Them